ktindiana/operational-sep/README.md

     interpolated, only time steps with negative or None flux values.

     The values calculated here are important for space radiation operations:
-        Onset time, i.e. time to cross thresholds Onset peak intensity
+       Onset time, i.e. time to cross thresholds
+       Onset peak intensity
        Onset peak time
        Maximum intensity
        Time of maximum intensity
        Rise time (onset to peak)
        End time, i.e. fall below 0.85*threshold for 3 points (15 mins for GOES)
        Duration
        Event-integrated fluences
        Proton fluxes at various times after threshold crossing (UMASEP option)

-    User may choose differential proton fluxes (e.g. [MeV s sr cm^2]^-1) or integral fluxes (e.g. [s sr cm^2]^-1 or pfu).
-The program has no internal checks orrequirements on units - EXCEPT FOR THE THRESHOLD DEFINITIONS OF >10, 10 and >100, 1.
+    UNITS: User may choose differential proton fluxes (e.g. [MeV s sr cm^2]^-1) or integral fluxes (e.g. [s sr cm^2]^-1 or pfu).
+Default units are:
+    MeV, cm, s, sr
+    Units are specified in library/global_vars.py.
+    The program has no internal checks or requirements on units - EXCEPT FOR THE THRESHOLD DEFINITIONS OF >10, 10 and >100, 1.
     If you convert those thresholds in the main program to your units, you should be able to generate consistent results.
-    Also, all of the plots and messages refer to MeV, pfu, and cm.
-Change those labels everywhere if you choose other units.
-Currently no features to change units automatically.
+    Currently there are no features to change units automatically.
+SEE MORE about units in the USER INPUT DATA section below.

-    User may specify various options, that currently only apply to GOES data:
+    OPTIONS: User may specify various options, that currently only apply to GOES data:
         Choose corrected or uncorrected GOES fluxes.
         Choose to apply Bruno (2017) or Sandberg et al. (2014) effective energies to GOES uncorrected data.
     --options uncorrected
     --options uncorrected,S14,Bruno2017 (recommend using background subtraction)

-    Users may choose to perform a background subtraction by specifying:
+    BACKGROUND SUBTRACTION: Users may choose to perform a background subtraction by specifying:
     --SubtractBG --BGStartDate YYYY-MM-DD --BGEndDate YYYY-MM-DD
     The user should look at the data and select an appropriate time frame prior to the event when the background is calm and well-defined.
 If performing background subtraction, the mean background will be subtracted